lingualdev/i18n-check/README.md

 ### --exclude

 There are situations where we want to exclude a single or multiple files or a single folder or a group of folders.
-A typical scenario is that it is known that some keys are missing for a specific folder as it would be work inp progress for example.
+A typical scenario would be that some keys are missing in a specific folder, as they are being work in progress for example.
 To exclude this or these files/folders you can use the `-e` or `--exclude` option.
-It expect a comma separated string of files and/or folders.
+It expects a comma separated string of files and/or folders.

 To exclude a single file: